|

 '03-'04 Wow!
 By winter of 2003-2004, only two ewes had exhibited the classic runny nose symptoms that nearly the entire flock had experienced previously.
 One treatment of Ivomec drench cleared up the problem with these two girls immediately, and nobody else appeared to have been infected.
 Caveat: Of course, it's also possible that garlic had nothing to do with this at all.
 Maybe 2003 was simply a bad year for the oestrus ovis species of fly, or maybe another aspect of my management program somehow upset their reproductive cycle.
 Time will tell.
 I'll do the mid summer garlicking again next year and keep you updated.
 Winter

 '04-'05 Winter 2004 was the same thing as the previous year - 2 ewes showing nasal bot symptoms out of 70 sheep total.
 I treated these infected sheep with one dose of Ivomec and the symptoms cleared up within days.
 Nobody else showed any symptoms all winter.
 Progress!
 I'll continue the mid-summer garlic treatments and keep you posted.
 The flies are still around though . . .
 My extra mid-summer garlic treatment does seems to be nearly eliminating the nasal bots themselves, but so far I can't see that it's done anything to reduce the number of pesky flies that torment the sheep during the hottest part of the summer.
-Using IPM (Integrated Pest Management) techniques like releasing parasitic wasps may be great for reducing flies in a barnyard area that's heavily laden with manure, but it just seems impractical for this 60+ acre property where the sheep move from one pasture to another on a daily or weekly basis.
+Using IPM (Integrated Pest Management) techniques like releasing parasitic wasps may be great for reducing flies in a barnyard area that's heavily laden with manure, but it just seems impractical to purchase and release enough of them for this entire 60+ acre property where the sheep move from one pasture to another on a daily or weekly basis...
 Winter '05-'06 Winter '06-'07 Update -

-Hurrah!!
-Final
+'08-'09 Final

 |